Neutrino transport in general relativistic neutron star merger simulations: General relativistic merger simulations

-Finally, in the previous sections we already emphasized the difficulties of properly implementing $\nu\bar\nu$ pair annihilation in relativistic merger simulations.
-Fujibayashi {\it et al}~\cite{Fujibayashi:2017xsz}, using the approximate moment method described in Sec.~\ref{sec:M1pairs}, finds that pair annihilation can accelerate the matter in the polar regions to mildly relativistic speeds (Lorentz factor $\Gamma\sim 2$) -- sufficient to be important to the dynamics of the fluid in those low-density regions, but not enough to power SGRBs (see Fig.~\ref{fig:pairs}).
-Foucart {\it et al}~\cite{Foucart:2018gis} find that the energy deposition predicted by the approximate moment scheme is likely accurate within a factor of $\sim 2-3$.
-More advanced transport calculations had earlier been performed on a prescribed fluid background~\cite{1999ApJ...518..356P,2006JPhG...32..443K,Zalamea:2008dq,Dessart:2008zd,just:16,Perego:2017fho}.
+Finally, in the previous sections we already emphasized the difficulties of properly implementing $\nu\bar\nu$ pair annihilation in relativistic merger simulations. \cite{Fujibayashi:2017xsz}, using the approximate moment method described in Sect.~\ref{sec:M1pairs}, finds that pair annihilation can accelerate the matter in the polar regions to mildly relativistic speeds (Lorentz factor $\Gamma\sim 2$) -- sufficient to be important to the dynamics of the fluid in those low-density regions, but not enough to power SGRBs (see Fig.~\ref{fig:pairs}).
+In NSBH remnants with very little matter in the polar regions, \cite{just:16} even find relativistic outflows powered by pair annihilation, but not with enough energy to power the brightest SGRBs. \cite{Foucart:2018gis} find that the energy deposition predicted by the approximate moment scheme is likely accurate within a factor of $\sim$\,2--3.
+More advanced transport calculations had earlier been performed on a prescribed fluid background \citep{1999ApJ...518..356P,2006JPhG...32..443K,Zalamea:2008dq,Dessart:2008zd,Perego:2017fho}.
 These simulations find that at most a few percents of the neutrino luminosity is deposited in the polar region through neutrino annihilation, with a rapid drop in efficiency as the accretion rate decreases.
 These two sets of results are qualitatively consistent, indicating that while neglecting pair annihilation may be acceptable when considering only the low-velocity outflows powering kilonovae, it may be important to take into account when attempting to resolve the evolution of the polar regions, and in particular the formation of jets in that region.